DFE-Digital/architecture/principles/enterprise-architecture-principles.md

 __How?__
 - Projects must ensure any additional coordination protocols needed are in place
-- Projects must ensure consistent data synchronisation with DfE Data guidance
+- Projects must ensure consistent data synchronisation aligned with DfE Data guidance

 __Relates to__